IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 isb_ifrecv:
 : The isb_ifrecv
-  option specifies the 64-bit unsigned integer number of packets received from the physical interface starting from the beginning of the capture.
+  option specifies the 64-bit unsigned integer number of packets that were received from the physical interface, starting at the beginning of the capture.
 {: vspace='0'}

 Example: the decimal number 100.